jloughry/Unicode/README.md

 [Web Browser Test](#update20140212) section, especially the [HTML Font Embedding Test](#font-embedding-test) page below for a more thorough test of your web browser's support for Unicode fonts.

+*Use of proposed or accepted characters is at implementers’ own risk; the composition and allocation of the characters may change before they are finally published in the Unicode Standard.
+Always check the [Unicode Pipeline](http://www.unicode.org/alloc/Pipeline.html) for the latest guidance.*

 Web Browser Test<a name="update20140212"/>
 ----------------